 - Dietary supplements — for skin health and cancer protection

-- Protective moisturizers and restorative creams
+- Protective moisturizers that work and science-backed restorative creams

 - Sun protection — UVA rays cause sunburn.
 UVB rays damage your DNA.

 - Sun exposure — Completely avoiding sun is bad for you too.

 - Avoid glucose (sugar and simple carbohydrates) as they damage DNA and accelerate aging

 - Caloric restriction and intermittent fasting engage your sirtuins which minimize epigenetic damage and slow aging.
 (See Lifespan: Why We Age and Why We Don’t Have To by David Sinclair and Matthew LaPlante)

 - Low protein diets, especially diets low in animal meat and dairy, cause your cells to focus on autophagy which recycles damaged and misfolded proteins.
 This helps prolong vitality.

 - Although we prefer to remember our youthful skin as unblemished, in reality, we likely had acne.
 In studies of over 78,000 people, any dairy, such as milk, yogurt, and cheese, was associated with an increased odds risk for acne in individuals aged 7–30 years.